jspahrsummers/carthage-talk/Ruthlessly Simple Dependency Management with Carthage.md

 # Building

+1. **Symlink Carthage/Build** into the dependency folder

+^ Once every dependency has been downloaded, we first link all the Carthage/Build folders together.
+This ensures that any frameworks we build can be used by the later projects we build.

+---

+# Building

+1. **Symlink Carthage/Build** into the dependency folder
+1. **List framework schemes** from the `.xcodeproj`

+^ Then, in the root-most Xcode project, we use `xcodebuild -list` to find all schemes that build a dynamic framework.
+Static libraries, etc. are ignored.

+---

+# Building

+1. **Symlink Carthage/Build** into the dependency folder
+1. **List framework schemes** from the `.xcodeproj`
+1. **Build each scheme** for all supported architectures

+^ Now we can use `xcodebuild` to actually build.
+By looking at the target platform for the scheme, we can determine which architectures to build for.

+---

+# Building

+1. **Symlink Carthage/Build** into the dependency folder
+1. **List framework schemes** from the `.xcodeproj`
+1. **Build each scheme** for all supported architectures
+1. **Combine multiple architectures** with `lipo`

+^ Once all of the architectures have been built, we combine the products into one binary using the `lipo` tool.

+---

+# Building

-1. Symlink the Carthage/Build folder from the application project into the dependency’s folder
+1. **Symlink Carthage/Build** into the dependency folder
-1. Run `xcodebuild -list` on the rootmost `xcodeproj` to find shared schemes
-1. Filter out any schemes which do not build a dynamic framework
-1. Find the rootmost `xcodeproj` _or_ `xcworkspace`, which will be used for building
+1. **List framework schemes** from the `.xcodeproj`
-1. For each scheme, build for each of the platforms it supports
+1. **Build each scheme** for all supported architectures
-1. If we built multiple architectures, use `lipo` to combine them into a universal framework
+1. **Combine multiple architectures** with `lipo`
-1. Copy the final build products into the shared Carthage/Build folder
+1. **Copy the built frameworks** into Carthage/Build

-^ And we’re done!
+^ The final universal framework then gets copied into the Carthage/Build folder, for the parent project to find.

 ---